How to make the most of a glass extension

 The benefits of a glass extension

 The benefits of a glass extension are difficult to number.
 One of the most significant factors is the amount of natural light these installations invite in.
-With walls and roofs made of glass, the interior environment of a glass extension is almost constantly exposed to sunlight, and the advantages are numerous - from improving sleep cycles and circadian rhythms, to giving our bodies a vital top-up of Vitamin D.
+With glass walls and glass roofs, the interior environment of a glass extension is almost constantly exposed to sunlight, and the advantages are numerous – from improving sleep cycles and circadian rhythms, to giving our bodies a vital top-up of Vitamin D.

 When an extension is made from glass, it also provides a wonderfully pleasant environment, both aesthetically and physically.
 With ventilation offered by opening windows and panels, and a constant interior climate maintained through sun-heating and glazed insulation, they are thoroughly pleasant spaces in which to spend time – and when they employ things like frameless glazing, they can look utterly stunning.